PREVIOUS: Parents blaming Us #1

 1. IN OUR CHILDHOOD (cont)

-✅ Damaged parents BLAMED YOU for… Points a – h
+❎ Damaged parents BLAMED YOU for… Points a – h (Part 1)

 ✅ SOURCES of Parental Blame

 b.
-Copied what was done to them – without any self-awareness of what motivated them, not considering the effect on us, never questioning if their reactions made sense nor if fit the situation
+Copied what was done to them – without any self-awareness of what motivated them, never considered the effect on us, and never questioned if their reactions made sense nor if it fit the situation

 c.
-One or both parents did not actually want the burden of having a child, much less several – they didn’t plan on – being emotionally immature, financially strapped, active addicts, in a bad marriage or married too young to cope
+One or both parents did not actually want the burden of having a child, much less several – they didn’t plan on, were emotionally immature, financially strapped, active addicts, in a bad marriage or married too young to cope

 d.
 Perfectionism – expressed as neglect.
 With a lack of good parenting role models themselves, unhealthy parents couldn’t tolerate the thought of doing it ‘wrong’.
-They forced us to take care of ourselves, not having the courage to grow up & learn how to do it better – not ideally
+They forced us to take care of ourself, not having the courage to grow up & learn how to do it better rather than ideally

 e.
-Constantly reacted badly to normal child behaviors which trigger their own old pain (their denied traumas, still unresolved)
+Constantly reacted badly to normal child behaviors which triggered their own old pain (their denied & still unresolved traumas)

 f.
-One parent didn’t like a particular child, because they are too different from the parent, their personality irritated or rubbed the parent the wrong way…
+One parent didn’t like a particular child, because they are too different from the parent, OR too alike, so child’s personality irritated or rubbed the parent the wrong way…

 g.
 Another way to take the focus off themselves.
-Making us responsible for their unhappiness allowed them to keep their denial in tact, perpetuating the ‘disease’ of alcoholism & narcissism
+Making us responsible for their unhappiness allowed them to keep their denial in tact, perpetuating the their alcoholism & narcissism

 h.
 Parental Narcissism – saw us as an extension of themselves, rather than as separate individuals, & their need for us to be perfect – to keep up the illusion of their personal & family OK-ness. (“Fragile Narcissism“)